p16/You-Dont-Know-JS/up & going/ch2.md

 This linkage may seem like a strange feature of the language.
 The most common way this feature is used -- and I would argue, abused -- is to try to emulate/fake a "class" mechanism with "inheritance."

-But a more natural way of applying prototypes is a pattern called "behavior delegation," where you intentionally design your linked objects to be able to *delegate* from one to the other for parts of the needed behavior.
+But a more natural way of applying prototypes is a pattern called "behavior delegation", where you intentionally design your linked objects to be able to *delegate* from one to the other for parts of the needed behavior.

 **Note:** For more information about prototypes and behavior delegation, see Chapters 4-6 of the *this & Object Prototypes* title of this series.